mabuchilab/QNET/README.rst

     export QNET=/path/to/cloned/repository
     export PYTHONPATH=$QNET:$PYTHONPATH

+**Note that you should replace "/path/to/cloned/repository" with the full path to the cloned QNET directory!**
+On my personal laptop that path is given by ``/Users/nikolas/Projects/QNET``, but you can place QNET anywhere you'd like.

 On Windows a similar procedure should exist.
 Environment variable can generally be set via the windows control panels.
 It should be sufficient to set just the `PYTHONPATH` environment variable.